centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 #### Faster server for complex maps

-Centreon Map now has a new generation server in parallel with the current server. generation.
+Centreon Map now has a new generation server in parallel with the current server.
 It is still in an experimental phase and is therefore not installed by default.

 This one has been designed to be more efficient, lighter and optimized